nbarbettini/little-aspnetcore-book/chapters/use-a-database/create-service-class.md

 ## Create a new service class

-Back in chapter 3, you created a `FakeTodoItemService` that contained hard-coded to-do items.
+Back in the *MVC basics* chapter, you created a `FakeTodoItemService` that contained hard-coded to-do items.
 Now that you have a database context, you can create a new service class that will use Entity Framework Core to get the real items from the database.

 Delete the `FakeTodoItemService.cs` file, and create a new file: